raygouravs/B9IS123_prog_CA1/README.md

 Develop a CRUD web-app for a Co-working space, for hot-desking management and utilisation tracker system, using Javascript frameworks for FE, BE and SQLite for database.

 Documentation: Google Docs (Editor access) - https://docs.google.com/document/d/1c1o9KqsrZfVuDRD6Pch3GU-iB2A9X6-vvMPCYlhlH_E/edit?tab=t.0
+[Updated Google Doc is uploaded in this Github repository folder structure]

 Core Modules: